NHS Lanarkshire logo

 • Thighs

-Your pelvis stays strong and robust during pregnancy but your nervous system (brain, spinal cord and nerves) can become over-sensitive.
-Common influencers that can cause a heightened or up-regulated nervous system include:
+Your pelvis stays strong and robust during your pregnancy but your nervous system (brain, spinal cord and nerves) can become oversensitive and heightened, and can give you pain and discomfort.
+Common things that can cause this include:

 • previous physical, mental or pregnancy related trauma